-The Internal Audit Department consists of four auditors who audit the status of organizational management based on common group standards and work to strengthen internal controls.
-Dedicated staff have been allocated to department members (including outside Audit & Supervisory Board Members) to assist them in their work and they hold regular quarterly meetings and exchange information on a daily basis.
-They also plan internal audits, provide a summary report based on the items audited after internal audits have been conducted, and work together to improve the efficiency and effectiveness of the audit function.
-The results of internal audits are reported to directors.
+The Internal Audit Department consists of four staff members who audit the status of organizational management based on common group standards, and work to strengthen internal controls.
+Dedicated staff have been allocated to directors of the Audit & Supervisory Committee (including outside directors) to assist them in their work, and they hold regular quarterly meetings and exchange information on a daily basis.
+The staff members also plan internal audits, provide summary reports after internal audits have been conducted, and work together to improve the efficiency and effectiveness of the audit function.
+The results of internal audits are reported to directors (excluding directors of the Audit & Supervisory Committee).